 Nascent's lessons on rhythm and sincerity

-Alexander Panos’ Nascent caught my attention earlier this month for a decidedly modern reason, a tangent in a niche YouTube essay that offered a glowing, if esoteric, analysis of the album.
-It’s one of the most unique, enrapturing listening experiences I’ve had in my life, and now I owe it to the world to pass it forward.
+Alexander Panos’ Nascent caught my attention earlier this month; it’s one of the most unique, enrapturing listening experiences I’ve had in my life, and now I owe it to the world to pass it forward.

 The sound design of Nascent speaks to the years of work behind the album.
 Organic & sung textures dance alongside artificial & impossible sounds.
 It’s the kind of technical prowess that producers love to fawn over, but rest assured that if the story ended here, I wouldn’t be writing about it.
 The album reaches soaring heights that could never be achieved with crisp sound design alone.
 The best way I can characterize this quality is the momentum, the perceived unison of weight & motion, that ebbs and flows over the course of the album.
 Tension builds & releases with such raw, emotional force that it feels simultaneously human and otherworldly.
 It’s here that I hear the “becoming” of Nascent most clearly.